-We recently decided to double the starting amount from $50,000 to $100,000 in year one to help provide more support to the local community during construction of the project.
+UPC\AC recently made a decision to double the starting amount from $50,000 to $100,000 from year one to help provide more support to the local community during the construction of the project.

 Other Community Benefits